robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs.md

 If we were to add a relation from belt to underwear, that would create a **cyclic dependency** and we would have no way to get dressed.

 A **cycle** is a positive length path in a digraph that begins and ends at the same vertex.
 A **directed acyclic graph** is a graph with no cycles.

+We use DAG's as an economic way to represent the dependency relation.
+Usually a task-graph DAG itself is not a transitive relation because it only includes the edges showing "direct" dependencies.
+Rather, the **dependency relation** we care about is defined by the positive length path relation, $R^+$, in the task graph.
+The dependency relation will always be a partial order.